adsric/macos-dots/README.md

-# .dot files
+# .dots

-These are my terminal and .dot files that I start with when I set up a new environment.
+These are my terminal and dotfiles that I start with when I set up a new environment.
 For more specific needs I use the `.local` files described in the [`Customize`](#customize) section.